CaenJones/ChromeSEC/README.md

 To do this, admins need to navigate to **Devices > Chrome > Settings > Users & browser settings** and select **Manifest V2 extension availability** and enable it.

-## Disabling Bookmarklets While Allowing Operation
+## Disabling Bookmarklets While Allowing Functionality
-While `javascript://` and `data:` bookmarklets can be used to disable extensions, and tamper with the device.
-Fully disabling them can break normal functionality on websites and programs.
+While `javascript://` and `data:` bookmarklets can be used to disable extensions and tamper with the device.
+Howver, fully disabling them can break normal functionality on websites and programs.
 Because of this, admins can use a device policy called `JavaScriptBlockedForUrls`.

 This policy is available in **Devices > Chrome > User & Browser Settings > Security > Javascript Settings**.
 There should be a section where you can add different URLs to prevent javascript from running.
 It is recommended that you add the following addresses:
 ```